A topic from the subject of Titration in Chemistry.

 Key Points

-• Titration is a technique used to determine the concentration of an unknown solution by reacting it with a known solution.
+• Titration is a quantitative analytical technique used to determine the concentration of an unknown solution (analyte) by reacting it with a solution of known concentration (titrant).

-• The titration is carried out by adding the titrant to the analyte until the reaction is complete.
+• The titrant is added gradually to the analyte until the reaction is complete.

 • The point at which the reaction is complete is called the equivalence point.

-• The volume of titrant used to reach the equivalence point is used to calculate the concentration of the analyte.
+• The volume of titrant required to reach the equivalence point is measured and used to calculate the concentration of the analyte using stoichiometry.

 Main Concepts